 The Gist Of What This Lens Is

-When looking at center sharpness wide open, it’s the sharpest of the 50mms that I have among the cheaper third-party lenses, but there is field curvature and that falls off quickly towards the edges.
+When looking at center sharpness wide open, it’s the sharpest of the 50mms that I have among the cheaper third-party lenses, but there is field curvature that falls off quickly towards the edges.

-For those that need an even brighter lens, the Kamlan 50mm f1.1 II is also a great option.
+For those who need an even brighter lens, the Kamlan 50mm f1.1 II is also a great option.
 It lives somewhere between the Rokinon 50mm f1.2 and the TTArtisan 50mm f1.2, in terms of overall sharpness and image quality, but is noticeably brighter.

-When shooting objects on the same focal plane, the TTArtisan doesn’t really sharpen its corners up until about f5.6.
+When shooting objects on the same focal plane, the TTArtisan doesn’t sharpen its corners up until about f5.6.

 What does that mean?

-There really isn’t any reason to buy any other 50mm for general walk-around shooting, unless you’re looking for a specific characteristic or find the $120 price tag too high.
+There really isn’t any reason to buy any other 50mm for general walk-around shooting unless you’re looking for a specific characteristic or find the $120 price tag too high.

 Landscape photographers should still probably favor the Samyang 50mm f1.2 or the Fujinon 56mm f1.2 for improved sharpness across the frame, with significantly less distortion.